GKSJ-AI-CliniScan/MedAssistAI/README.md

 ### Remaining Work
 - Final testing and bug fixing.
 - Final documentation and deployment.
+---

+# Milestone 4 Submission

+## Deployment & Integration

+### Work Completed
+- Integrated the frontend with the FastAPI machine learning backend.
+- Implemented dynamic routing for disease and medication information.
+- Connected search functionality with dynamic medical-content pages.
+- Prepared the application for deployment using Docker.
+- Verified application build, API connectivity, routing, and service integration.

+### Deployment
+- Containerized the application using Docker.
+- Prepared the Next.js frontend and FastAPI backend for deployment.
+- Configured the required application services and dependencies.
+- Tested the application build and backend connectivity.

 ## Milestone Status

 - **Milestone 1:** Completed
 - **Milestone 2:** Completed
 - **Milestone 3:** Completed
+- **Milestone 4:** Completed